-In hydrogen spectrum most energetic transition are found in Pfund series Balmer series Brackett series lyman series lyman series Outer orbits have energy than inner orbits greater smaller same equal greater pauli's exclusion plancks quantum Heisenberg Heisenberg Bohr model of atom is contradicted by? principle theory uncertainity principle all the three uncertainity principle Heisenberg's uncertainity principle is applicable to atoms only electrons only nucleus only any moving object any moving object Bohr model of atom explains zeeman effect photoelectric effect stark effect none of the above none of the above Bohr model of atom cannot explains zeeman effect stark effect fine spectrum all of these all of these The de Broglie equation treats an both a particle and particle, wave not both a particle and electron to be a particle a wave wave explained wave The probability of finding the electron in zero for some orbitals the nucleus is zero for all objects and finite for others finite for all orbitals infinite zero for all objects The electronic configuration of H+ is 1s0 1s1 1s2 1s2 2s1 1s1 The electronic density between 1s and 2s orbital is high low zero two zero The uncertainity principle and the concept of wave nature of matter was proposedbyand respectively Heisenberg, de Broglie de Broglie, Heisenberg Heisenberg, Planck Planck, Heisenberg Heisenberg, de Broglie The probability of finding an electron residing in a px orbital is zero in the yz plane in the xy plane in the y direction in the z direction in the z direction spectrum of any atom spectrum of any atom or ion having one spectrum of hydrogen or ion having one Bohr's model can explain spectrum of H only electron only molecule solar spectrum electron only The transition of electron from level results in emission spectrum n=3 to n=1 n=4 to n=1 n=1 to n=4 n=5 to n=1 n=3 to n=1
+49. pauli's Heisenberg Heisenberg exclusion plancks quantum uncertainity uncertainity Bohr model of atom is contradicted by? principle theory principle all the three principle 50.
+Heisenberg's uncertainity principle is any moving any moving applicable to atoms only electrons only nucleus only object object 51. none of the none of the Bohr model of atom explains zeeman effect photoelectric effect stark effect above above 52.
+Bohr model of atom cannot explains zeeman effect stark effect fine spectrum all of these all of these 53. both a The de Broglie equation treats an electron to both a particle particle,wave particle and be a particle a wave and wave not explained wave 54. zero for some The probability of finding the electron in the zero for all orbitals and finite finite for all zero for all nucleus is objects for others orbitals infinite objects 55.
+The electronic configuration of H+ is 1s0 1s1 1s2 1s2 2s1 1s1 56.
+The electronic density between 1s and 2s orbital is high low zero two zero 57.
+The uncertainity principle and the concept of wave nature of matter was proposedbyand Heisenberg, de de Heisenberg, Planck, Heisenbe Heisenberg, respectively Broglie Broglie, Heisenberg Planck rg de Broglie 58.
+The probability of finding an electron residing in the y in the z in the z in a px orbital is zero in the yz plane in the xy plane direction direction direction 59. spectrum of any atom or spectrum of any spectrum of ion having spectrum of H atom or ion having hydrogen one electron Bohr's model can explain only one electron only molecule solar spectrum only 60.
+The transition of electron from level results in emission spectrum n=3 to n=1 n=4 to n=1 n=1 to n=4 n=5 to n=1 n=3 to n=1